snakers4/awesome_doom_quickstart/README.md

 I believe that to really experience DOOM, you need to play the original games in this order:

 - (0) DOOM Shareware (1993-ish) - first episode done mostly by John Romero (**included in Ultimate DOOM**);
-- (1) Full 3 episodes of DOOM (1993-ish) - first commercial relese ((**included in Ultimate DOOM(**);
+- (1) Full 3 episodes of DOOM (1993-ish) - first commercial relese (**included in Ultimate DOOM**);
 - (2) DOOM II (1994-ish) - 32 levels, arguably the best original game, a bit boring last portion of levels, yes with super shoutgun;
 - (3) Ultimate DOOM (1995-ish) - 3 episodes + 1 new episode with a difficulty spike (Thy Flesh Consumed) and 3-4 nice maps;
 - (4) E1M8b by John Romero (2016).
 A replacement for E1M8, which sucked due to being an ending to a shareware release.
 Play immediately after you beat E1M8 and see for yourself.
 It even won a Cacoward!;
 - (4) Sigil (2019) - 5th canon episode done by Romero.
-2 awesome soundtracks (one by Buckethead).
+2 awesome soundtracks (one by Buckethead!).
 Blows the original 3-4 DOOM episodes out of the water, but was met with no universal acclaim mostly because it used only DOOM assets and decades of mods kind of raised the bar.
 Just consider it a 5th episode;
 - (4) Master Levels for Doom II - 20 + 1 (secret) levels for DOOM II.
 Tough as nails compared to original games;
 - (5) Final DOOM (1996-ish) - 32 + 32 levels - TNT: Evilution от Team TNT и The Plutonia Experiment.
 Made by modders, released by ID.
 TNT is notorious for being evil, cruel and ball-busting at times.
 Also lots of chaingunners, archviles and revenants.
 Plutonia is kind of meh for me, but it was an important milestone nevertheless;

 In my opinion you need this vanilla experience to experience the OG games first-hand and refine your pallete for more ball-busting DOOM games.

 Also please do not tell me that Sigil sucks, it fits nicely into the OG episodes and had awesome design and music.
 Also this presents a nice progression of ealy design and difficulty spikes, with touches of modern map-making.
-Yes, Sigil is not Sunlust, but it does not try to be.
+Yes, Sigil is not Sunlust, but it does not need to be.

 ### **What to Play Next?**

 DOOM world has a very nice article dedicated to 25 years of DOOM modding.
 It is awesome, seriously - read it - https://www.doomworld.com/25years/the-roots-of-doom-mapping/chapter01/!

 Well or you can just go here - https://www.doomworld.com/cacowards/.
-There are literally tens of thousands of WADs, megaWADs, mods, etc etc
-Or maybe go to Google / YouTube and just find some awesome mods.
+There are literally tens of thousands of WADs, megaWADs, mods, etc etc. Or maybe go to Google / YouTube and just find some awesome mods.

 This is overwhelming.
 And to be frank, I played the OG DOOM games A LOT, but I have discovered the awesome DOOM modding scene only a couple of years ago.

-But I guess you would just like a short-list, do you?
+**But I guess you would just like a short-list, do you?**

-Note that Cacowards strive to be fair, i.e. the best award can be given to a whopping MegaWAD, one map or even to a total conversion mod.
-This is cool, but in my opinion there are some community made DOOM games that are more equal than others.
+Note that Cacowards strive to be fair, i.e. the best award can be given to a whopping 32 level MegaWAD with unique textures, monsters and new music or to one map or even to a total conversion mod.
+This is cool, but in my opinion there are some community made DOOM games that are just more equal than others.
 Arguably, these are just masterpieces, 10/10 games or epic milestones.
 See for yourself, develop your taste!

 - Eviternity (2019) - one of the best PC games I have ever played, period.
 Vastly better than original DOOM games, stunning visuals, novel gameplay, etc. No modern games even come close to this thing made a small community of modders + Dragonfly;
 - Sunlust (2015) - one of the hardest and most beautiful MegaWADs out there.
 Equally evil / punishing as well as visually stunning;
 - Back To Saturn X Episode 1 (2012) and Episode 2 (2014).
-Technically impressive and detailed, though a bit on the boring side;
+Technically impressive and detailed, though a bit on the boring side (they repeat the same stuff over and over again, but first levels are very cool);
 - Hell Revealed (1997) Hell Revealed II (2003) - awesome, sometimes ball-busting old school megaWADs.
-A bit boring architecture, a bit gimmicky;
+A bit plain and boring architecture (after playing Sunlust), a bit gimmicky;

-Note that I do not really include any GZDoom compatible mods, total game conversion mods,
+Note that I do not really include any GZDoom compatible mods, total game conversion mods, exploration oriented WADs.
+I believe these WADs are the DOOM experience at its finest.

 ## **Proper Way to Enjoy Modern DOOM**

 TLDR - there is [GZDoom](https://github.com/coelckers/gzdoom), which is the default go-to option to play more modern [mods](https://zdoom.org/spotlight).
-But if your jump on these games right on, or even if you try something like Brutal DOOM or Project Brutality from the get go, you most likely will spoit your taste.
-These games are awesome, but they are not DOOM.
+But if your jump on these games right on, or even if you try something like Brutal DOOM or Project Brutality from the get go, you most likely will spoil your taste.
+These games are awesome, but they are not vanilla DOOM.

 Purists may argue until they bleed from their assholes which [vanilla mod is better](https://doom.fandom.com/wiki/Comparison_of_Doom_source_ports), but I like PrBoom+ for several plain reasons:

-- It is cross-platform;
+- It is cross-platform (if you want to compile shit on Linux ofc);
 - It is relatively fresh - latest build 2.5.2 was released in 2017;
-- It is very stable, smooth and it can handle maps with thousands of enemies;
+- It is very stable, smooth and it can handle maps with thousands of enemies (or tens of thousands lol);
-- It can be launched via CLI, and what is even more important - using power shell in Windows (or a WLS) - you can launch it using the same commands on PC / Mac / Linux!
-Isn't this great?
+- It can be launched via CLI, and what is even more important - using power shell in Windows (or a WLS) - you can launch it using the same-ish commands on PC / Mac / Linux!
+Isn't this great?;
-- It has nice docs in the `usage.txt` file'
+- It has nice docs in the `usage.txt` file';

 If you want to be nerdy about your source port, there are videos on the topic: